 The U.S. critically needs a “health care” system that prioritizes the prevention of chronic conditions from occurring in the first place.
 But where do we start?

 One potential solution designed to transition our system of “sick care” into one of “health care” is the value-based care model.
-Value-based care (VBC) is a type of reimbursement model where payments for health care delivery are intended to correlate with the quality of care rather than the number of services provided.
+Value-based care (VBC) is a type of reimbursement model where payments for health care delivery correlate with the quality of care rather than the number of services provided.

 In other words, rather than being paid for ordering more tests, performing more procedures, and providing other “reactive” forms of care, providers are rewarded for improving their patients’ health using evidence-based medicine.